Warning! This story arc recap page contains unmarked spoilers! Read at your own peril!

-Assassination attemptAfter her successful mission on Mandalore, Ahsoka is assigned by the Jedi Council and her master to take a break from the action, a decision she accepts grudgingly.
-But in short order Ahsoka begins to have disturbing dreams of the bounty hunter Aurra Sing, who threatens to come after someone close to her.
-The visions get more and more troubling, but Ahsoka is gradually able to discern the target: Senator Amidala.
+Assassination attemptAfter her successful mission on Mandalore, Ahsoka Tano is assigned by the Jedi Council and her master to take a break from the action, which is a decision she accepts grudgingly.
+But in a short order, Ahsoka begins to have disturbing dreams of the bounty hunter Aurra Sing, who threatens to come after someone close to her.
+The visions get more and more troubling, but Ahsoka is gradually able to discern the target: Senator Padmé Amidala.
 Padmé is preparing to attend a conference hosted by Senator Bail Organa on Alderaan, which is to address the increasing humanitarian problem of the war refugees.
 Ahsoka gets permission to join the entourage, but her visions are getting so intense that Ahsoka gets close to paranoia and begins to feel unsure of her ability to cope with the stress.
-Padmé tries to assure her that she had felt the same sense of insecurity when she was Queen of her homeplanet Naboo, an encouragement which eases Ahsoka a little.
+Padmé tries to assure her that she had felt the same sense of insecurity when she was Queen of her homeplanet Naboo.
+This encouragement which eases Ahsoka a little.

-Padmé is desperately trying to arrange a party for Senator Aang, and despite Anakin's efforts to ease her mind, the stress begins to bear down on her, especially since C-3PO is also quite fuzzy about the arrangements.
-Finally, Anakin sends out Threepio and Artoo to fetch the Jogan fruit that Artoo had forgotten to buy for dessert - Jogan fruit cake, which is Aang's favorite dessert.At the market, Threepio chastises Artoo for his (at least what he considers) incompetence, but gets himself swindled by the fruit vendor.
-Right after the purchase is made, a droid approaches them and suggests that they take a break at a nearby Droid Spa for a cosmetic overhaul.
+On the RunPadmé is desperately trying to arrange a party for Senator Aang and, despite Anakin's efforts to ease her mind, the stress begins to bear down on her, especially since C-3PO is also quite fuzzy about the arrangements.
+Afterwards, Anakin sends out Threepio and Artoo to fetch the Jogan fruit that Artoo had forgotten to buy for dessert - Jogan fruit cake, which is Aang's favorite dessert.At the market, Threepio chastises Artoo for his (at least what he considers) incompetence, but gets himself swindled by the fruit vendor.
+Right after the purchase is made, a techno-service droid named Todo-360 approaches them and suggests that they take a break at a nearby Droid Spa for a cosmetic overhaul.
 Artoo takes the offer enthusiastically, but as he races off to the facility, Threepio is kidnapped by Cad Bane's droid gang.

 After Bane manages to obtain the information he is looking for, he has the two droids mind-wiped and dumped back in the place where they were snatched.
 The two droids return with their purchase, none the wiser about what had befallen them, just in time for the cake to be finished and served to the delighted Aang.
 Meanwhile, Bane travels to Tatooine and delivers the plans to his employer, Jabba the Hutt.
 Jabba, however, immediately offers Bane yet another assignment and contacts the Hutt Grand Council for a private conference.
-Bane's new mission is to free Ziro from prison, as he possesses confidential information which might prove fatal to the Hutts should the Republic authorities get their hands on it; and Bane readily accepts the job.
+Bane's new mission is to free Ziro from prison, as he possesses confidential information which might prove fatal to the Hutts should the Republic authorities get their hands on it.
+Bane readily accepts the job.

 Anakin manages to elude his pursuers and hot-wires a terminal to communicate with Palpatine.
 The Chancellor advises Anakin to get to the central power core to contact for help.
-Anakin manages to disconnect and hide before the bounty hunters find him, and then uses a mind trick to convince Alama to check the other two floors.
+Anakin manages to disconnect and hide before the bounty hunters find him.
+He then uses a mind trick to convince Alama to check the other two floors.
 As the hunters split up, Anakin follows the IG-86 sentinel droid and manages to bash it into submission.
 Alama comes back down to check and finds the droid's mangled remains.
 Noticing no lightsaber slashes, he quickly figures out that Anakin isn't armed.
 He reports this to Bane, who sends Sing to assist him.

 Bane then gives Palpatine instructions to give a pardon chip to Orn Free Taa to be transported to the prison where Ziro is being held.
 3D then comes in to take the Senator.
 They arrive at the prison and ship Ziro away.

-- Battle-Interrupting Shout: At the end of the movie, Dooku warns Anakin that once his droids killed Rotta, they'd drag Ahsoka before Jabba to punish her for murdering the Huttlet.
-Anakin scared for Ahsoka's lives rushes to Jabba's palace, and misses Ahsoka's fight with the Magna Guards.
-When he's brought before Jabba, they both believe the other has killed their lovedones.
-As Jabba's henchmen prepair to attack Anakin, while he has Jabba at lightsaber-point, Ahsoka arrives with Rotta on her arms, and stops them with shouting at them.
+- Battle-Interrupting Shout: At the end of the Pilot Movie, Dooku warns Anakin that once his Separatist droids killed Rotta, they'd drag Ahsoka before Jabba to punish her for murdering the Huttlet.
+Anakin, scared for Ahsoka's life, rushes to Jabba's palace, and misses Ahsoka's fight with the MagnaGuards.
+When he's brought before Jabba, they both believe the other has killed their loved ones.
+As Jabba's henchmen prepare to attack Anakin while he has Jabba at lightsaber-point, Ahsoka arrives with Rotta on her arms and stops them with shouting at them.
 Subverted however, as Jabba -after Ahsoka returned Rotta to him- orders his men to execute them both, and stopped only by Padme's call, which reveals Ziro's and Dooku's plot.